spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/gdk-template.md

 #### Deploy in the cloud

-To run a cloud deployment, you need to prepare your server-worker and client-worker [assemblies](https://docs.improbable.io/reference/latest/shared/glossary), and upload them to the cloud.
+To launch a cloud deployment, you need to prepare your server-worker and client-worker [assemblies](https://docs.improbable.io/reference/latest/shared/glossary), and upload them to the cloud.

 > **TIP:** Building the assemblies can take a while - we recommend installing <a href="https://www.incredibuild.com/" data-track-link="Incredibuild|product=Docs|platform=Win|label=Win" target="_blank">IncrediBuild</a> to speed up build times.